 I happen to love the pizza dough from Trader Joe’s and find it’s delicious and quite easy to use.
 It will save a ton of time, which can be nice when you’re entertaining.

 Check out this article on the best Store-Bought Pizza Dough.

-This pizza recipe with basil is packed with delicious garden flavors on top of melting, fresh mozzarella.
+This pizza recipe is packed with delicious garden flavors on top of melting, fresh mozzarella.
 It's a delightful meal, that's beautiful for a casual lunch or dinner.

 *Serves 1 as an entrée and 2 to 4 as an appetizer.

 - ½ pound of your favorite pizza dough (see notes)

 - 1½ cups loosely packed fresh basil leaves, washed and dried

 - ¼ pound fresh Mozzarella cheese, thinly sliced

 - 1 small Meyer lemon, sliced as thinly as possible